magento-hackathon/EAVCleaner/README.md

 * Check if a sourcemodel is used but not allowed for attributes like text. (done)
 * Check if the assigned sourcemodel, backendmodel still exist. (done)
 * Check if the attributetype was changed for example from text to select and delete wrong values.
 (TODO)
-* Check if there are values for storeviews that don't exist anymore (shouldn't happen) (TODO)
+* Check if there are values for storeviews that don't exist anymore (shouldn't happen) (done)

 ### Ideas